Driving on Dominica

 Because of the potholes, bumps, deep cracks and other crumblings, most everyone swerves, dodges and darts between them as is appropriate for avoidance.
 This means that at any given location the entire road, side to side, is utilized in either direction.
 Potholes range in depth from 1-8 inches or more and a few inches to a few feet in width.

 During any heavy to moderate rain you will encounter rocks of all sizes (washed from the cliffs) and or earth slides stretching across your path.
-As well, land red crabs, some the size of a small bowl, take to scurrying across roads when it rains, more so at night.
+As well, red land crabs, some the size of a small bowl, take to scurrying across roads when it rains, more so at night.
 Running over one some times lends itself to a punctured tire as the end of their claws are as sharp and hard as a nail.

 Expect to frequently encounter pedestrians day and night, numerous dogs and gazing animals, (goats, *cows & chickens) on or alongside any route.
-These animals are used to to being near to or directly on the road; consequently, they have not fear of vehicles and barely notice when cars and trucks zip by them. ------------------- *BE AWARE, that as you leave Picard / Portsmouth driving south toward Roseau, there is a herd of cows (5-15+ in number) that freely roam and wander the edges and middle of the road, day AND night, for approximately 5 miles -- this poses an extreme hazard -- be alert!
+These animals are used to to being near to or directly on the road; consequently, they have no fear of vehicles and barely notice when cars and trucks zip by them. ------------------- *BE AWARE, that as you leave Picard / Portsmouth driving south toward Roseau, there is a herd of cows (5-15+ in number) that freely roam and wander the edges and middle of the road, day AND night, for approximately 5 miles -- this poses an extreme hazard -- be alert!

 Expect to frequently encounter pedestrians day and night, numerous dogs and gazing animals, (goats, *cows & chickens) on or alongside any route.
-These animals are used to to being near to or directly on the road; consequently, they have not fear of vehicles and barely notice when cars and trucks zip by them. ------------------- *BE AWARE, that as you leave Picard / Portsmouth driving south toward Roseau, there is a herd of cows (5-15+ in number) that freely roam and wander the edges and middle of the road, day AND night, for approximately 5 miles -- this poses an extreme hazard -- be alert!
+These animals are used to to being near to or directly on the road; consequently, they have no fear of vehicles and barely notice when cars and trucks zip by them. ------------------- *BE AWARE, that as you leave Picard / Portsmouth driving south toward Roseau, there is a herd of cows (5-15+ in number) that freely roam and wander the edges and middle of the road, day AND night, for approximately 5 miles -- this poses an extreme hazard -- be alert!

 Few to no road or traffic signs are provided.
 (As well, there are no house or business address numbers.)
 There are no stop lights on the island and very few stop signs… most of which seldom get stopped at.
 There are no signs that warn of curves, intersections, construction or other road manipulations, or directions to any location.
 Occasionally, there are signs that will identify a village.
-But, more often than not, these signs are posted after you have passed through the village, not before.

 Speed limits vary and are generally not posted, though occasionally one might be found that states 40 kilometers per hour.
 Basically, the speed limit is however fast or slow one chooses to drive.
 Several drivers on the island, including bus-transport drivers, drive recklessly fast and show no fear of passing on curves or at the crest of hills.
 When overtaking, vehicles will pull to within a few feet behind the car to be passed before going around.
 Fortunately, most honk a warning before and or as they make the attempt.